Rhynchospora

 Rhynchospora (beak-rush or beak-sedge) is a genus of about 400 species of sedges with a cosmopolitan distribution.
 The genus includes both annual and perennial species, mostly with erect 3-sided stems and 3-ranked leaves.
 The achenes bear a beak-like tubercule (hence the name “beak-rush”, although the plants are sedges, not rushes) and are sometimes subtended by bristles.
 Many of the species are similar in vegetative appearance, and mature fruits are needed to make a positive identification.

 The inflorescences (spikelets) are sometimes subtended by bracts which can be leaf-like or showy.

+Members of this genus have holocentric chromosomes and have become a model for the study of chromosome evolution and meiotic recombination in holocentric plants.
+The genomes of Rhynchospora pubera, R. breviuscula, and R. tenuis have been published in 2022.

 Ecology

 Rhynchospora occurs on all continents except Antarctica, but is most diverse in the neotropics.
 It is most frequent in sunny habitats with wet, acidic soils.
 In marshes and savannas, Rhynchospora may be the dominant form of vegetation.